intel/nauta/docs/user-guide/actions/view_cli_help.md

 ## nctl Help Commands Overview

-Access help for any command with the --help or -h parameter.
-The help option provides a list of options available and brief descriptions for each nctl command.
+Entering the `nctl --help` or `nctl -h` command provides a listing of all nctl commands (without subcommands), as shown below.

      nctl -h
 ```